 Levi's sister Philena came out from Rhode Island in 1852 and Charles and Philena immediately took a liking to each other.
 They married the same year.
 The written record suggests that the life-long couple had a deep affection for each other.
 In his autobiography, Charles refers to Philena as "my dear wife," while in one 1855 journal entry, writing about Charles' recent return from a trip to San Francisco, Philena writes that, "Charles had been well and seemed much pleased to get home and entered the house singing 'Be it ever so humble, there's no place like home.'
 He brought me a very handsome present of a set of jewelry of which I am much pleased not so much for their intrinsic value but for the fine regard in which he seems to hold me."

 Not only did Charles' love life blossom in the 1850s; his numerous business ventures succeeded as well.
 Charles conducted goldmining operations along Clear Creek and took out around $80,000 in gold, amounting to about one million dollars today.
 He also purchased and improved Levi Tower's toll road from the town of Shasta and increased the price of the toll.
 This was a busy roadway and his income from tolls were substantial.
-Another successful enterprise was Charles constructing a water ditch that provided water to his house and farm, his mining operations, and to downstream users who paid him for water use.
+Another successful enterprise was Charles constructing water ditches, or miniature canals, that provided water to his house and farm, his mining operations, and to downstream users who paid him for water use.
 While the Camden Water Ditch Trail in the backfield behind Camden House runs ontop of one of his former ditches, another one of Camden's canals is known as Crystal Creek Water Ditch, and a one-mile self-guiding interpretive trail gives you the opportunity to learn more about this water ditch system.
 The trailhead for Crystal Creek Water Ditch Trail is just 100 meters up Crystal Creek Road from its intersection with Highway 299.